Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “Care to explain yourself, young man?”

-Back in station toilets, we started to hear grunts and groans coming from the cubicle occupied by the middle aged man.
+Back in the station toilets, we started to hear grunts and groans coming from the cubicle occupied by the middle aged man.
 We stopped washing.

 “He’s not doing what I think he’s doing?” asked Billy.